steegosaur/minnet/README.md

 all relevant information about servers and more.
 It also allows for tweaking and modifying of some aspects of Minnet's behaviour, such as output messages and user access levels.

+For RSS feeds, the configuration is located at the top of `minnet/rss.lua`, with examples ready to be replaced with your own feeds.

 ## 4.2 CONNECTING